-On April 24th in 1994, David Robinson went off for a career-high and franchise-record 71 points against the LA Clippers in a 112-97 road win.
+On April 24, 1994, David Robinson went off for a career-high and franchise-record 71 points against the LA Clippers in a 112-97 road win.

 Note: No other Spurs player scored in double figures in this game.

-At that time, he was only the fourth player to score at least 71 points in a single NBA game.
+At the time, he was only the fourth player to score at least 71 points in a single NBA game.